Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Event reconstruction and selection

 Muons are built from tracks reconstructed using MS hits matched to ID tracks.
 A global fit using the hits from both subdetectors is performed~\cite{PERF-2015-10}.
 Each muon candidate is matched uniquely to exactly one ID track and is required to satisfy $|\eta| < 2.4$ and \pt$>20$~\GeV.

 Identification and isolation criteria are applied to electron and muon candidates to suppress non-prompt leptons from hadron decays.
 Identification criteria are based on shower shapes and track parameters for the electrons, and on track parameters for the muons.
 The isolation criteria use information about ID tracks and calorimeter energy deposits in a fixed cone of $\Delta R = 0.2$ around each lepton.
-Electrons must satisfy the `medium' identification criteria as well as the loose isolation criteria described in Ref.~\cite{EGAM-2018-01}.
-Muon candidates are required to satisfy the `medium' identification and loose isolation criteria introduced in Ref.~\cite{PERF-2015-10}.
+Electrons must satisfy the `medium' identification criteria as well as the loose isolation criteria described in Ref.~\cite{EGAM-2018-01}, which have a combined efficiency of 75{--}85~\% depending on the electron \pt.
+Muon candidates are required to satisfy the `medium' identification and loose isolation criteria introduced in Ref.~\cite{PERF-2015-10}, which have an efficiency of about 95\%.
 The significance of the transverse impact parameter, defined as the absolute value of $d_0$, divided by its uncertainty, $\sigma_{d_{0}}$, must satisfy $|d_{0}|/\sigma_{d_{0}} < 3$ for muons and $|d_{0}|/\sigma_{d_{0}} < 5$ for electrons.

 The decision on whether or not to record the event was made by single-electron or single-muon triggers with requirements on lepton identification and isolation similar to those applied offline.
 The transverse momentum thresholds for these triggers were 24~\GeV\ for electrons~\cite{TRIG-2018-05} and 20~\GeV\ for muons~\cite{TRIG-2018-01} in 2015, whilst during the 2016--2018 data-taking period the thresholds were both raised to 26~\GeV\ and requirements on lepton identification and isolation were tightened.
 Complementary triggers with higher \pt\ thresholds and no isolation or looser identification criteria were used to increase the trigger efficiency.